aarong/feedme-server-core/DEV.md

 Errors are thrown, called back, and emitted in the form `new Error("ERROR_CODE: Some more descriptive text.")`.

-### Source Files

-- `main.js` is the common entrypoint for the module.
-It takes a transport object from the outside, injects that into a server object, and returns the server.

 ## Target Node and NPM Versions